Twitter fact-checks Trump tweet for the first time

 The company said at the time it would later extend the policy on disputed or misleading information about COVID-19 to other topics.

+“We always knew that Silicon Valley would pull out all the stops to obstruct and interfere with President Trump getting his message through to voters,” said Trump campaign manager Brad Parscale.

-Twitter’s fact-checking notification on Wednesday came hours after the social network declined to take action on tweets Trump sent about the 2001 death of a former congressional staff member, after her widower asked the company to remove them for furthering false claims.
+Twitter’s fact-checking notification came hours after the social network declined to take action on tweets Trump sent about the 2001 death of a former congressional staff member, after her widower asked the company to remove them for furthering false claims.

-Twitter explicitly bans content that could result in voter suppression, but a company spokesman said the president’s tweets on mail-in ballots did not violate that policy.
+A Twitter spokesman told Reuters that the difference was that the later Trump tweets were related to election integrity.

 Reporting by Katie Paul and Elizabeth Culliford; Editing by Leslie Adler, Howard Goller and Cynthia Osterman